jarcode-foss/glava/README.md

 This usually allows your window manager and pager to ignore GLava while it remaining a regular window.
 From here you have two options:

-* Force the window into your background using:
+* If you wish to use GLava on your desktop and scene, force the window into your background using:
   ```GLSL
   #request addxwinstate "below"
   #request setdecorated false